 Online on Zoom

-Currently, all Academy classes and workshops are held online on Zoom.
+Currently, all Master Classes and workshops are held online on Zoom or Google Meet.

-I registered but didn't receive a link.
+I registered but did not receive a link.
 What do I do?

 Can I receive a recording of a past or upcoming workshop or class?

-No. The only way to attend a workshop or Master Class is live.
+No. The only way to attend a Master Class or workshop is live.